eslint/eslint/docs/src/extend/custom-formatters.md

 };
 ```

-To run ESLint with this formatter, you can use the [`-f` (or `--format`)](../use/command-line-interface#-f---format) command line flag:
+To run ESLint with this formatter, you can use the [`-f` (or `--format`)](../use/command-line-interface#-f---format) command line flag.
+You must begin the path to a locally defined custom formatter with a period (`.`), such as `./my-awesome-formatter.js` or `../formatters/my-awesome-formatter.js`.

 ```bash
 eslint -f ./my-awesome-formatter.js src/
 ```

-In order to use a local file as a custom formatter, you must begin the path to the custom formatter with a period (`.`), such as `./my-awesome-formatter.js` or `../formatters/my-awesome-formatter.js`.
+The remainder of this section contains reference information on how to work with custom formatter functions.

 ### The `results` Argument